 Connect with me on Twitter @lauraleepadgett or my Facebook Author Page

-“Jesus in Shorts: Twenty-five Shorts Stories of Life-Changing Jesus Moments,” available now at Amazon and Barnes & Noble.
-Or see the Upcoming Events tab on this website for locations where I will be selling and signing my books.
+The award-winning “Jesus in Shorts: Twenty-five Shorts Stories of Life-Changing Jesus Moments,” available now at Amazon and Barnes & Noble.
+If you live in the U.S. and would like an autographed copy sent directly to you, click on the Buy Books tab on my home page

 See my Publications tab on this website for books I am featured in, including “Chicken Soup for the Soul” books and Xulon Press, “Letters to America”.